JonSteinn/T-764-DATA-DataCleaning/README.md

 # Data cleaning
-Finding duplicates of individual in an old Icelandic volleyball database that was in use.
+Finding duplicates of individual in an old Icelandic volleyball database that was in use some time ago and is quite distorted.

 **Note**
 The data is private and therefore not included in the repository.
 Without it this won't work.